Auto-appendicectomy

 August 1944

 Robert Kerr “Jock” McLaren (1902–1956) (Mindanao / Borneo).
-Australian commando whose reported self-appendicectomy occurred while operating behind enemy lines; the story survives primarily through memoir/biographical accounts rather than a contemporary medical report.
+Australian commando whose reported self-appendicectomy occurred while operating behind enemy lines.
+The story survives primarily through biographical accounts rather than a contemporary medical report.

 Accounts describe McLaren becoming progressively unwell while moving between guerrilla positions and concluding he had appendicitis with no prospect of evacuation.
 He is variously described as having veterinary training and as taking charge of the operation when no surgeon was available.
 A makeshift set-up is described (improvised table, basic instruments), with no general anaesthetic and (in the best-known version) mirror guidance to visualise the wound.

-Reported conduct of the operation: a right lower quadrant incision is described, with progressive opening of the abdominal wall, identification/removal of a diseased/ruptured appendix, then closure using improvised materials (including “jungle/banana fibre” in some accounts).
+Reported conduct of the operation: a right lower quadrant incision (with a razor) is described, with progressive opening of the abdominal wall (utilising blunt dissecvtion with two spoons…).
+Identification and removal of a ruptured appendix, followed by closure using improvised materials (including “jungle/banana fibre”).
 Duration is commonly given as several hours (often ~4–5 hours).

 Historical caution: later reporting is inconsistent on key points (exact location, whether he performed the excision himself versus directing others, and the degree of assistance).
-For LITFL, this is best presented as a remarkable reported self-operation with disputed procedural details, supported mainly by later narrative sources rather than a primary surgical case report.
+Best presented as a remarkable reported self-operation with disputed procedural details, supported by later narrative sources rather than a primary surgical case report.

 April 30, 1961